nicolaei/master/docs/thesis/source/02_existing_research.md

 environments.

 This heavy utilization takes a special toll on real-time applications such as VoIP and games.
-Why?
-Well, there are two aspects to this: The client-side impact, and the network-wide impact.
+There are two aspects to this: The client-side impact, and the network-wide impact.

 The client-side issues with active scans are quite apparent.
 In [@ActiveScanPerformance], they set up a client to run an active scan every minute.
 While running these active scans they were continuously pinging another host over the WLAN to measure the impact these active scans have on the latency.
-The result was that every minute, when the active scans was initialized, a large spike in latency occurred.
+The result was that every minute, when the active scans was  initialized, a large spike in latency occurred (see {+@fig:probelatency}.
 This spike had a tail of latency that lasted a few seconds.
 This kind of latency spike is problematic, as it has an impact on real-time applications like games and VoIP.

 ![Scanning can have quite an effect on a client's latency.
 Every time a client scans, it's latency can increase as much as 10 fold.
- From [@ActiveScanPerformance]](static/probe_latency.png){ width=60%; #fig:probelatency }
+This figure is from [@ActiveScanPerformance]](static/probe_latency.png){ width=60%; #fig:probelatency }

 I hypothesize that this effect will be even stronger ones access points start scanning as well, seeing that this won't just effect the access point, but